-- reconcile the fund balance and reserves to the FY 2019/20 ending fund balances; - reconcile the development fee programs to allocate excess revenues and expenditure savings to the dedicated reserves (\$5.1 million) - adjust the Capital Projects Reserve to account for the return of FY 2019/20 savings from capital funds for projects initially funded by the General Fund (\$3.5 million); - carryover funding and associated revenue of \$4.1 million to support a loan agreement for the construction of affordable housing; and - other minor adjustments.
+- reconcile the fund balance and reserves to the FY 2019/20 ending fund balances; - reconcile the development fee programs to allocate excess revenues and expenditure savings to the dedicated reserves (\$5.1 million); - adjust the Capital Projects Reserve to account for the return of FY 2019/20 savings from capital funds for projects initially funded by the General Fund (\$3.5 million); - carryover funding and associated revenue of \$4.1 million to support a loan agreement for the construction of affordable housing and carryover funding of \$100,000 to support the Worker Cooperative Program; and - other minor adjustments.

-The recommended budget adjustments in this report will necessitate the use of \$3.5 million of the Budget Stabilization Reserve as detailed in Table 4 below, a significant improvement from the original projection of \$10 million.
-The decrease to the Budget Stabilization Reserve will be entirely offset by the recommended budget rebalancing actions that are being brought forward in a separate memorandum on this Council Agenda (RTC 20-704).
-These actions will result in a net addition to the Budget Stabilization Reserve of \$3.6 million to offset the shortfall experienced in FY 2019/20.
+The recommended budget adjustments to close out FY 2019/20 will necessitate the use of \$3.6 million of the Budget Stabilization Reserve as detailed in Table 4 below, a significant improvement from the original projection of \$10 million.
+The decrease to the Budget Stabilization Reserve will be entirely offset by the recognition of additional funding sources of \$3.8 million from the closeout of old special assessment districts approved by the City Council on October 13, 2020.
+These actions will result in a net addition to the Budget Stabilization Reserve of \$0.2 million.